yaikobzeray/dev-journal/activity_log.md

 Set up Vite for a vanilla JS project.
 ES module support out of the box — no webpack config needed.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Tuesday, 27 February 2024 — Entry 4

+Wrote detailed documentation for the API endpoints.
+Future me will be grateful.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*